 It was found that venture capitalists codify a firm as successful when they receive five times their investment back in an exit.
 It was determined that four particular performance events including, firm survival, raising a round of venture capital, exiting through a merger or acquisition or exiting through an initial public offering do not necessarily meet the 5 times threshold for codification of a firm as successful.
 It was further determined that employee growth, profitability, and employee productivity are not effective performance metrics when codifying a firm as successful but that revenue growth (at levels in excess of those typically used), can be an effective codifier of success.
 This thesis establishes financial velocity as a measure of performance but not success where there is neither valuation nor financial data for a firm.
-It examines capital efficiency as a potential success metric and introduces growth efficiency as a particularly effective codifier of success where valuation of a firm is not known.
+It examines capital efficiency as a potential success where valuation of a firm is not known.